jomendez/img2pdf_python/README.md

 ## Run the script

-To convert all the images in the same directory where converter.py is located, run the following command
+To convert all the images in the same directory where converter.py is located, run the following command:

 ```
 python converter.py
 ```

-To convert all the images in given directory, run the following command
+To convert all the images in a given directory, run the following command:

 ```
 python converter.py my_directory
 ```

+See the example on the animated gif above.